ulampinoy/pixeleden-2020/content/how-to-make-shortcodes-zola.md

 +++
-title = "How to Make Shortcodes in Zola" date = 2020-01-20 description = "Shortcodes are a nifty way of inserting a block of formated block into your Markdown"
+title = "How to Make Shortcodes in Zola" date = 2020-01-20 description = "Shortcodes is a nifty feature that provides a tidy way to insert messy HTML blocks such as video embeds and content blocks that require some specific visual presentation."
 +++

-I am enjoying rebuilding the site with Zola so far and as I mentioned previously, I'm currently moving my street photographs from its Tumblr.
+I am enjoying rebuilding the site with [Zola](https://www.getzola.org/) so far and as I mentioned previously, I'm currently moving my street photographs from its Tumblr.

 These reposts have a certain structure to it:

 - The photograph
 - Text for the `alt` attribute
 - Image caption
 - Post date
-- Description as supplementary text (optiona)
+- Description as supplementary text (optional)

 So I thought `shortcodes` fit the bill for this kind of content block.
-I used [shortcodes in Hugo](https://gohugo.io/content-management/shortcodes/) before to embed YouTube videos in [our food blog](https://ulampinoy.com), and glad that [Zola has shortcodes]((https://www.getzola.org/documentation/content/shortcodes/)) feature too.
+I used [shortcodes in Hugo](https://gohugo.io/content-management/shortcodes/) before to embed YouTube videos in [our food blog](https://ulampinoy.com), and I'm glad that **Zola has shortcodes** feature too.
 Very cool!

 ## Creating the Shortcode

+Zola provided some [clear instructions](https://www.getzola.org/documentation/content/shortcodes/) on how to implement the shortcode feature which I followed closely.

 - Make a new HTML file in the `template/shortcodes/` directory.
 - Start with a regular HTML block.
 In my case, I grabbed the block from a recent post and paste it on the newly created `bannerImage.html`: